In this article:

 We are thrilled to introduce the activation of Sinch Engage, a new Sinch business unit.
 Formerly known as Vehicle, Sinch Engage is an agency that is focused on coupling personalized video and rich media messaging with powerful mobile marketing and advertising technology.
 Sinch Engage will draw upon Sinch’s shared technology assets and broad ecosystem of channel partners to spearhead group initiatives in mobile marketing and next-generation personalized messaging.

 Sinch Engage emboldens brands with next-level personalization to address the unique needs and interests of customers, and engage with them on a more individual level.
-The people behind Sinch Engage have already helped brands such as Macy’s and AT&T better engage with their customers through their mobile devices.
+The people behind Sinch Engage have already helped brands such as Macy’s better engage with their customers through their mobile devices.

 We’re living in a mobile-first, mobile-only world and enterprises from coast to coast are constantly looking for new, dynamic ways to drive engagement with their customers.
 It’s no secret that email is becoming less and less effective as measured by open and conversion rates in the face of shifting digital orientation.
 The magic around “personalized messaging” is simply that, it intersects consumers directly into channels they are actively using, leveraging the media format they prefer.
 The ability to dynamically render content, tailoring messaging to an individual recipient, ensures maximum engagement and content relevance.
 The result is a dramatic strengthening of the relationship between brand and consumer.